Most of Dead by Daylight’s mechanics are fairly straightforward, but one aspect of the game that is not easy to understand is the Obsession mechanic.

 Rancor [The Spirit Shared Perk] – You become Obsessed with one Survivor.
 Each time a generator is completed, your aura is revealed to the Obsession for 5/4/3 seconds, and all survivor’s auras are revealed to you for 3 seconds.
 Once all 5 generators are completed, the Obsession suffers from the Exposed status effect (downable in one basic attack), and you can kill the Obsession by your own hand (kill them without hooking them).

 This is similar to Bitter Murmer (it provides better info but for less time) until the last gen is powered, when it also becomes a discount Hex: No One Escapes Death.
 It makes getting at least one kill much easier, and the vision you get when a generator is completed is fairly useful as well.
 Since you can only see the Survivors for 3 seconds, high mobility Killers will find this more useful.

-- Remember Me [The Nightmare Teachable] – You become Obsessed with one Survivor.
+Remember Me [The Nightmare Shared Perk] – You become Obsessed with one Survivor.
 Each time you hit your Obsession with a basic atack, Remember Me gains a token.
 The time it takes to open the Exit Gates is increased by 4 seconds per token, up to a maximum of 8/12/16 additional seconds.
 The Obsession is unaffected by this penalty.